jenkinsci/influxdb-plugin/doc/breaking_changes.md

      `target.username` and `target.password`.
   - JCasC configurations need to be modified, so that they use `credentialsId` instead of `username` and `password`.
+- JUnit names changed from name to fullname.
+Test names now include the package and class name of the test.

 ## 2.0